+ REMEMBRANCE +

 Carol Harford, Mrs. Shouse's efficient representative at Wolf Trap Farm Park

-Ron Harmon, our affable neighbor from Utah Street
+Ron and Doris Harmon, our affable neighbor from Utah Street

 Roland Harmon, PhD, the suave Departmental Chair I first served under at GU